rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     1. Imports:
         - The code imports various types and modules, including `Any`, `Dict`, `Generic` (1) , `List`, `Optional`, `Type`, `TypeVar` (2) , and `Union`.
+        { .annotate }

+        1.  `Generic` is a feature from the typing module.
+            It allows us to create generic classes or functions that can work with different types while preserving type hints.
+            By using Generic, we can define classes or functions with type parameters that are only resolved when an instance or function call is made.
+            It is particularly useful for creating reusable and type-safe code that can operate on a variety of types.

+        2.  `TypeVar` is a generic type variable introduced in Python's typing module.
+            It is used to declare a placeholder for a type that will be specified later.
+            It allows us to create functions or classes that can work with different types without specifying the exact type until it is used.
+            `TypeVar` can have an optional bound parameter, which restricts the type to a particular base class or type.
         - It uses `jsonable_encoder` from  `fastapi.encoders`, `BaseModel` from `pydantic`, and `Session` from `sqlalchemy.orm`.
         - `ModelType`, `CreateSchemaType`, and `UpdateSchemaType` are defined as type variables (`TypeVar`) for flexibility in generic class definition.

     2. Type Variables:
         - `ModelType`: Represents the SQLAlchemy model type bound to the `Base` class.
         - `CreateSchemaType`: Represents the type of Pydantic schema used for creating objects.